CS-271/CS-271.github.io/project.md

 The project consists of two main parts, the actual visualization project, including status presentations, and the final write-up in form of a research paper.
 You should document the progress of your project in a 'project notebook'.

+Successful overall projects (visualization, paper, video) are will be submitted to the [IEEE VIS](ieeevis.org) or an appropriate other venue.

 ### Project Timeline:
 The projects will go through three main phases: